Sitecore-Hackathon/2022-SaM-Aliens/ENTRYFORM.md

 Best addition to the Sitecore MVP site

 ## Description
-The main module purpose - is providing quick access to MVP licence for autorized MVP user.
+The main purpose of this module is to provide a quick access to the Sitecore MVP license.

 Using Sitecore possibilities we added draft **licence.xml** file into media files and cofigured component to download it if user fits conditions.